edishabani/busStops/README.md

-# busStop - your modern day solution bus travels and more online!
+# busStop - your modern day solution!
+Bus travels digitally.

 Book Bus Travels and more...